 OMF is not authorized to give medical advice or comment on personal medical concerns.
-Because OMF is a fundraising organization, our job is to ensure that the five OMF funded Collaborative Research Centers have enough resources to continue their work to end ME/CFS and related diseases with urgency.
+Because OMF is a fundraising organization, our job is to ensure that the six OMF funded Collaborative Research Centers have enough resources to continue their work to end ME/CFS and related diseases with urgency.
 However, we recommend taking a look at the following resources, which may help navigate the complex world of ME/CFS and related chronic complex diseases:

 OMF does not offer patient services and is not directly involved in patient care.
-As a fundraising organization, OMF’s role is to ensure that the five OMF-funded Collaborative Research Centers, (CRC)s have the resources necessary to continue our mission to end ME/CFS and related chronic complex diseases with urgency.
+As a fundraising organization, OMF’s role is to ensure that the six OMF-funded Collaborative Research Centers, (CRC)s have the resources necessary to continue our mission to end ME/CFS and related chronic complex diseases with urgency.

 However, we can offer the following helpful resources and will continue to share reliable, verified information as it is made available.
 Our goal is to empower you to take care of your health today, while we search for answers for tomorrow.

 OMF does not currently have a specific timeline for when diagnostic tests, treatments, or a cure may become available.
 As an organization that values transparency, we will continue to provide verified updates from our funded research centers as soon as they are available.

 If you’re not already subscribed, you can sign up for OMF’s email here.
 We will send regular correspondence about the latest news from our research centers directly to your inbox.

 Due to the high demand of requests, OMF cannot promote personal fundraisers for medical expenses at this time.